 While it is accepted archaeological terminology it must be emphasised that it is artificial to draw a boundary between the Late Neolithic and the Early Bronze Age.
 At a national scale the Bronze Age marks the introduction of metalwork, changes in pottery styles, the increased occurrence of single burial traditions and changes in monumental building.
-At a regional scale there are hints at broad changes in religious, agricultural and social practices during the later half of the third millennium cal BC, but there is also evidence for a large measure of continuity in the archaeological record.
-Present evidence might suggest that Scilly was not permanently settled until the Early Bronze Age and that the few Neolithic artefacts and features found represent occupation of a more temporary nature.
-However, with the exception of the tor enclosures and quoits in Penwith and taking into account the small scale of the Islands, the evidence may not be that different from the mainland - i.e. small pits, pottery and flints - and Cornwall is not considered to have been unpopulated during the Neolithic.
+At a regional scale there are hints at broad changes in religious, agricultural and social practices during the latter half of the third millennium cal BC, but there is also evidence for a large measure of continuity in the archaeological record.